Common Nail Plate Conditions: Signs, Causes and When to Seek Help

 Ridges

 Ridges can be vertical or horizontal, often associated with aging.
-While generally harmless, they can sometimes indicate nutritional deficiencies, making up about 40% of nail problems.
+While generally harmless, they can sometimes indicate nutritional deficiencies.

 Terry's Nails